vinceskahan/v5wiki/installer-options.md

 ## General

-The present system of supporting both `setup.py` installs and package installers results in many possible different final configurations.
+The present system of supporting both `setup.py` installs and package installers results in many different configurations.
 This means interrogating users about their install method before we can answer a support question.
+However, there are only two families: python install (setup.py) or platform install (apt, yum, zypper).
+Within each of these there are many variants.
+For example, a python install might not be in /home/weewx, and an apt install might have multiple conf files (e.g., for weewx-multi).

+Python installs cannot integrate fully with the system (init system, logrotate, syslog, logwatch), at least not a pip or venv

 It is also highly dependent on bespoke scripts written in Perl by Matthew.
 We're screwed if he gets hit by a bus.